What is Automapping?¶

-The Mana World uses an extra tile layer called Collision to have information about whether a player is able to walk at certain tiles or if it is not.
+The Mana World uses an extra tile layer called Collision to have information about whether a player is able to walk on certain tiles or not.
 That layer is invisible to the player, but the game engine parses it, whether there is a tile or there is no tile.

 So we need to decide for each position if a player can walk there and put a tile into the Collision layer if it is unwalkable.

 As input layer we will parse the Ground layer and put collision tiles where the player should not walk.

 Actually this task is a bunch of rules, but each rule itself is very easy:

 In the above regions layer we have 14 different rules, because there are 14 incoherent regions in the regions layer.
 That’s 9 different water tiles, which should be unwalkable and 5 different grass tiles which will be placed randomly in the next example.

 As input we will have one of all the used tiles and as output there is either a tile in the Collision layer or not.